Edgxtech/cagelib/README.md

-eFusion Library (efusionlib)
+# CaGE Library (cagelib)

-eFusion (efusion) is a sensor fusion library for position location and tracking
+Compound Geolocation Engine (CaGE) is a sensor fusion library which utilises an Extended Kalman Filter for emitter location and tracking

-Features
+## Features

-    * Location estimation with Tracking and Fix Mode
+    * Emitter location estimation with Tracking and Fix Mode
     * Takes sensor measurements including TDOA, AOA and Range
     * Optional generation of KML result output, client implementation alternate

-How to Use
+## How to Use

     /* Add to project dependencies */
     <dependency>
-        <groupId>tech.tgo.efusion</groupId>
+        <groupId>tech.edgx.cage</groupId>
-        <artifactId>efusionlib</artifactId>
+        <artifactId>cagelib</artifactId>
         <version>0.1</version>
     </dependency>